-‘Severe cyclonic storm' Titli to make landfall in Odisha at 5.30 am today, 3 lakh evacuated
+Cyclone ‘Titli’: Wind speeds intensify in Odisha and Andhra Pradesh

 After the landfall, the cyclonic storm is likely to maintain the intensity throughout Thursday while moving northeastwards across Odisha.
 In view of cyclonic storm Titli gaining strength, the fishermen have been advised not to venture into west-central and north Bay of Bengal.

-Those, who are out in deep sea areas are advised to return to the coast immediately, officials said.
-The severe cyclonic storm has intensified into a very severe cyclonic storm and will cross between Gopalpur (Odisha) and Kalingapatnam (Andhra Pradesh) Thursday morning, the National Disaster Management Authority (NDMA) said, quoting a bulletin of the India Meteorological Department.
+Those, who are out in deep sea areas have been advised to return to the coast immediately, officials said.
+The severe cyclonic storm intensified into a very severe cyclonic storm and will cross between Gopalpur (Odisha) and Kalingapatnam (Andhra Pradesh) Thursday morning, the National Disaster Management Authority (NDMA) said, quoting a bulletin of the India Meteorological Department.

 [Cyclone Titli: Schools, colleges to remain closed on Oct 11 & 12]